You have to love a book that's titled

 JEFF BROOKS: BE S.U.R.E.

-How to Turn Your Words into Money, Jeff shares his personal fundraising copy formula that works.
+In his book How to Turn Your Words into Money, Jeff shares his personal fundraising copy formula that works.
 It's an acronym: S.U.R.E.

 Jeff explains that fundraising messages work when they are extremely

 - Repetitive, and